danielpalme/ReportGenerator/src/Readme.txt

 5.4.13.0

-    * Fix: #751: Improved suport for large numbers in LCOV files
+    * Fix: #751: Improved support for large numbers in LCOV files

 5.4.12.0